Magicqy/lua-pattern/README.md

-# lua-prototype
+# lua-patterns
-a lua pattern: prototype
+collection of patterns in lua